zyedidia/eget/man/eget.md

   used for installing simple, static prebuilt binaries, where the extracted binary is all that is needed for installation.
 For more complex installation, you may use the `--download-only` option, and perform extraction manually.

+  The **`PROJECT`** argument passed to Eget should either be a GitHub repository, formatted as **`user/repo`**, in which case Eget will search the release assets, or a direct URL, in which case Eget will directly download and extract from the given URL.

   The behavior of Eget is configurable in a number of ways via options.
   Documentation for these options is provided below.